actualbudget/docs/docs/Installing/Configuration.md

 (Advanced, most people will not need to configure this.)
 The server will serve the frontend from this directory.
 If not specified, the server will use the files in the `@actual-app/web` package that it has installed. (environment variable: `ACTUAL_WEB_ROOT`)

 If you’re providing a custom frontend, make sure you provide an `index.html` in the top level of the `webRoot` directory, which will be served from the `/` route.

+## `bank-sync`
+*config.js or env variables depending on how you are running Actual*

+**Nordigen**
+- For fly.io you will need to add your Nordigen KEY and SECRET into the fly.toml file and then deploy.
+*Add the following line and replace the xxxxx with your SECRET ID and SECRET KEY from what you generated in Nordigen.*
+    `flyctl secrets set ACTUAL_NORDIGEN_SECRET_ID=xxxxx ACTUAL_NORDIGEN_SECRET_KEY=xxxxx`

+- For all other installs you need to add your Nordige KEY and SECRET to a config.json file in actual-server.

+    `{
+        "nordigen": {
+        "secretId": "xxxx",
+        "secretKey": "xxxxx"
+        }
+    }`